bit101/bitface/README.md

 ![bitface](bitface.jpg)

 This is a very simple watch face I made for my Garmin Forerunner 255.
 Made for my own education and because I wanted a highly visible watch face with time, date, steps and heart rate and not much else.
+The photo makes it seem to have a colored gradient background, but that's just a reflection.
+It's all black and white except for the red heart icon.

 This will probably work on most Garmin watches, but sizes may need to be adjusted.